 Add $150 for free flowing sparkling, red and white wines

 Brunch: Cuisine Cuisine at The Mira is available every Saturday from 12pm - 3pm

 3/F,The Mira Hong Kong, 118 Nathan Road, TST

 ÉPURE, the glamorously chic French fine-dining restaurant nestled into a picturesque terrace in Tsim Sha Tsui, has launched weekend brunch and invites guests in for weekend “joie de vivre” – embracing the French enjoyment of life.
-The exquisite four-course brunch ($398) presents contemporary French flavours served either in the restaurant with its 17th century French-royalty inspired design, or out on the elegant garden terrace framed by the stunning panorama of Victoria Harbour.
+The exquisite three-course brunch ($498), or four courses ($598) presents contemporary French flavours served either in the restaurant with its 17th century French-royalty inspired design, or out on the elegant garden terrace framed by the stunning panorama of Victoria Harbour.